Map the attack surface of your applications.

 Find out what to fix first.

-What you cannot see, you cannot secure.
+You can’t secure what you can’t see.
 ThreatMapper auto-discovers your production infrastructure.
 It identifies and interrogates cloud instances, Kubernetes nodes, and serverless resources, discovering the applications and containers and mapping their topology in real time.
 Use ThreatMapper to discover and visualize the external and internal attack surface for your applications and infrastructure.

 Exploiting known vulnerabilities in common dependencies is one of the easiest ways for bad actors to gain a foothold within your infrastructure.
 ThreatMapper scans hosts, containers, and applications for known vulnerable dependencies, taking threat feeds from over 50 different sources.
 ThreatMapper augments any “shift left” scanning you do in your production pipeline, and scans third-party components such as monitoring, security, and load-balancing tools.
 ThreatMapper will identify fresh vulnerabilities in production that were not known at build or deploy time.